xwqian1123/mStrain/README.md

 - Make sure the dependencies are installed successfully.
 - The picard package can be found at https://github.com/broadinstitute/picard.
 - R packages and picard this project depends on have been packaged and placed in the mStrain/packages directory.

-# Usage
+# Validation
-The following tests were performed on the Ubuntu 23.0.4 operating system.
+The following validation of the mStrain was performed on the Ubuntu 23.0.4 operating system.

-### 1. Testing data
+### 1. Dataset
+In this work, sim.fastq, a simulated sequencing data set that is randomly extracted and mixed after simulated sequencing by Yesinia pestis EV76(https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/324/805/GCF_000324805.2_EV76-CN/GCF_000324805.2_EV76-CN_genomic.fna.gz) and human genome h38(https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/latest/hg38.fa.gz), is used as a data set to validate mStrain.

-Unpack the file 'sim.fastq.bz2' in the directory mStrain using the bzip2 command<br/>
+This repository already contains the compressed package of sim.fastq data set.
+You can unpack the file 'sim.fastq.bz2' in the directory mStrain using the bzip2 command<br/>
 ```
 cd mStrain
 bzip2 -d sim.fastq.bz2
 ```
-or download testing data 'sim.fastq' from NCBI and place it into the directory mStrain.<br/>
+or download 'sim.fastq' from NCBI and place it into the directory mStrain.<br/>
 test_data:PRJNA941032 (https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA941032)；<br/>

 Package 'sim.fastq.bz2' successfully unpacked, the tree structure of the directory mStrain is as follows: